0Petya/query-language-reference-guide/README.md

 | French Fries |
 | Chocolate |

-Doesn't seem like he has a healthy diet...
+Doesn't seem like I have a healthy diet...

 ### Figuring out the number of customers